| Last updated on October 27th, 2023

 - Cash Advance Transaction Fee: Either $10 or 5% of the amount of each cash advance, whichever is greater

 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $40

 - Return Payment Penalty Fee: Up to $40

-- Would like 8 months of lower interest on purchases
+- You would like 8 months of lower interest on purchases

-- Need to transfer a balance and intend to pay it off in 8 months
+- You need to transfer a balance and intend to pay it off in 8 months

 First Hawaiian Bank Heritage Card Review

 The Heritage Card from First Hawaiian Bank is this financial institution’s most basic credit card.
 As such, it doesn’t offer any rewards to cardholders.
 Additionally, this credit card doesn’t include many unique perks.
 However, cardholders don’t have to pay an annual fee to use this card.
 What’s more, this card offers First Hawaiian’s most generous introductory interest rate.
 For eight months, new cardholders can take advantage of an APR that is nearly one-sixth of the regular interest rate on purchases.